maxkasy/home/_pages/workshops/ML_econ_group.md

 If you would like to sign up later, please send me an e-mail.
 - I will teach a new MPhil course on the foundations of ML for economists in HT 2022.
 All faculty, post-docs, and doctoral students are invited to audit this course and participate in discussions.
 Syllabus, slides and readers can be found here:
 [Foundations of Machine Learning](https://maxkasy.github.io/home/ML_Oxford_2022/)
 - I will coordinate a bi-weekly reading and discussion group on ML and economics, starting in HT 2022.
+- In April 2021, we organized a conference on [Machine learning and economic inequality](https://maxkasy.github.io/home/ML_inequality_conference/).
+Recordings of the talks are available on [Youtube](https://www.youtube.com/channel/UCB3VHmtU-Acta1o0wbzWaag/videos).

 ## Reading and discussion group